-Beginning in the Fall 2020 semester, the MSW program will be offering an additional part time option.
-This option will only be made available to those taking the traditional 60 credit program curriculum, but not to those in the advanced standing program.
-Those students wanting to complete the part time option will take 60 credit hours over the course of 3 years instead of two.
-The number of part time seats will be limited.
+Those students wanting to complete the traditional program on a part time basis will take 60 credit hours over the course of 3 years instead of two.
+The number of part time seats are limited.
 Those not admitted to the part time option may still be offered seats in the traditional two-year program.
 Because of course sequencing and the limited number of available seats, students who are admitted to the part-time program are expected to complete the program on a part time basis.
+Students who are admitted to the full-time program are expected to complete the program on a full-time basis.
 Exceptions can only be made by submitting a written request to the program chair.

 Year 1: Fall Year 1: Spring Year 1: Summer

-SOWK 5101 Human Behavior SOWK 5102 Human Behavior SOWK 5130 Social Welfare
+SOWK 5101 Human Behavior SOWK 5102 Human Behavior

-and the Social Environment I and the Social Environment II Policy
+and the Social Environment I and the Social Environment II Elective

-SOWK 5150 Race, Ethnicity, and SOWK 5140 Social Work Elective
+SOWK 5150 Race, Ethnicity, and Diversity: Implications for Social Work Practice SOWK 5140 Social Work Research

-Diversity: Implications for Social Research

-Work Practice
+COMINETAGO Consiel Malferra Elective

+SOWK 5130 Social Welfare

+Policy

 Year 2: Fall Year 2: Spring Year 2: Summer

 SOWK 5601 Foundation Social SOWK 5120 Social Organizations Elective

 Work Practice I and Environments

-Elective

-SOWK 5901 Field I (200 hours) SOWK 5602 Foundation Social

-Work Practice II
+SOWK 5901 Field I (200 hours) SOWK 5602 Foundation Social Work Practice II

 SOWK 5240 Advanced Social

 Work Research SOWK 5902 Field II (200 hours)

 Year 3: Fall Year 3: Spring Year 3: Summer

 SOWK 5250 Advanced Cultural SOWK 5604 Advanced Social (None)

 Competence Work Practice with Diverse

 Individuals, Families, and

 SOWK 5603 Advanced Social Communities II

 Work Practice with Diverse

 Individuals, Families, and SOWK 5230 Advanced Social

 Communities I Welfare Policy

 SOWK 5903 Field III (250 hours) SOWK 5904 Field IV (250 hours)